openeuler-mirror/openeuler-docker-images/Others/libwebp/README.md

 |[1.6.0-oe2403sp3](https://atomgit.com/openeuler/openeuler-docker-images/blob/master/Others/libwebp/1.6.0/24.03-lts-sp3/Dockerfile) | libwebp 1.6.0 on openEuler 24.03-LTS-SP3 | amd64, arm64 |

 # Usage
-In this usage, users can select the corresponding `{Tag}` based on their requirements.

 - Pull the `openeuler/libwebp` image from docker